-[B]ecause the mandated "books and records" and "internal accounting control" provisions of the FCPA involve matters within the technical expertise of accountants, companies subject to the Act are likely to engage and rely upon their accountants to develop and review adequate internal compliance systems.
-This in no doubt foreshadows charges against accountants when the companies themselves are charged with violating [the Act's requirements].52
+of the accountants, companies subject to the Act are likely to engage and rely upon their accountants to develop and review adequate internal compliance systems.
+This no doubt foreshadows charges against accountants when the companies themselves are charged with violating [the Act's] requirements.52

 The Act on its face provides for no private cause of action against violators.
-This does not mean that a cause of action may not be implied.
-53 At present, the lower federal courts seem to be divided on the question.
-54 Should such a private right of acton clearly emerge, accountants would likely be subject to civil liability for violations of 13(b)(2).
-55
+This does not mean that a cause of action may not be implied.53 At present, the lower federal courts seem to be divided on the question.54 Should such a private right of action clearly emerge, accountants would likely be subject to civil liability for violations of 13(b)(2).55

-The SEC is clearly authorized to bring civil injunctive suits for violations of the ${\rm Act.}^{56}$ Thus in suits brought against public companies brought under section 13(b)(2) of the ${\rm Act.}^{57}$ liability could be extended to accountants on an aider and abettor theory.
-58
+The SEC is clearly authorized to bring civil injunctive suits for violations of the Act.56 Thus in suits brought against public companies under section 13(b)(2) of the Act,57 liability could be extended to accountants on an aider and abettor theory.58